What Is A Gicleé Print? - The Gold Standard Of Art Reproduction

 Scanning your work V’s photographing your work

-I invested in an epson scanner a few years ago, so i could scan my own paintings without having to outsource.
-In the past i have had photographs taken of my work by a professional photographer, but as a personal preference feel that scanning the work provides a much higher quality digital file.
+I invested in an epson scanner a few years ago, allowing me to scan my paintings without having to outsource.
+In the past my work was photographed by a professional photographer, but as a personal preference feel that scanning the work gives more control and provides a much higher quality digital file.

-"The Epson 50000 A3 Flatbed Scanner allows me to scan work at 600 DPI to acheive the results i need for making large digital files.
-I can also scan my larger paintings in sections, which are then pieced together digitally using Panostitch software for MAC.
-Check out the software here Panorama Stitcher Professional
+"The Epson 50000 A3 Flatbed Scanner allows me to scan work at 600-700 DPI to acheive the results needed for making large digital files.
+I scan my larger paintings in sections, which are then pieced together digitally using professional image stitch software"

-There are now many online Giclee print specialists who have the capabilities of printing high quality images on whichever type of medium you prefer.
+As times have moved on there are many new online gicleé print specialists to choose from who have the capabilities of printing high quality images on whichever type of medium you prefer.

-This important stage of the whole gicleé print process allows me to view individual test strips which show me how the final print will turn out.
-My printer can then make colour adjustments as necessary, before producing the final print.
+This crucial stage of the gicleé print process allows me to view individual test strips which show me how the final print will look.
+Adjustments can then be made before producing the final print.
+I also learned about the importance of investing in a screen calibration device to ensure my screen colours were accurate, before starting this whole process.

 Back to blog